gpt-engineer-org/gpt-engineer/ROADMAP.md

 # How you can help out
 You can:
+- Submit PRs to address an [issue](https://github.com/AntonOsika/gpt-engineer/issues)
+- Submit PRs to address one of the items in the roadmap
+- Review your first PR and propose next steps (further review, merge, close)
+- Review your first issue, propose solutions to, or closing, the issue
 - Sign up to help [measure the progress of gpt-engineer towards recursively coding itself](https://forms.gle/TMX68mScyxQUsE6Y9)

-- Submit PRs to address one of the items in the roadmap
+Volunteer work in any of these gets acknowledged.

 ### Repository ergonomics
 - [ ] Set up automatic AI/LLM based PR review